stashed/stash/docs/guides/backup.md

 * Change the labels of a workload.
 Stash operator will remove sidecar container from that workload.
 This way you can selectively stop backup of a Deployment, ReplicaSet etc.

 ### Resume Backup
-You can resume Restic to backup by setting `spec.paused: false` in Restic `yaml` and applying the update or you can patch Restic using,
+You can resume Backup to backup by setting `spec.paused: false` in Backup `yaml` and applying the update or you can patch Backup using,
 ```command
 $ kubectl patch restic stash-demo --type="merge" --patch='{"spec": {"paused": false}}'
 ```